 The answer to this question may change depending on the aspect of the collection needing to be evaluated – general or specific emphasis collections.
 Overall, the most appropriate methodology in terms of outcomes is the ideal method a TL would use when evaluating the collection; however, constraints including time and staffing may interfere with this.
 When evaluating the collection to meet curriculum needs, it is important to use the most appropriate methodology, as it is the role of the school library to meet these needs and assist teachers and students in understanding and navigating the new curriculum.
 If evaluation processes occur more regularly, they will become quicker and easier, as the process is streamlined and more regularly updated.
 Furthermore, the collection will more accurately reflect the library’s mission and changing needs of the community.
 Hernon, Dugan and Matthews (2014) even suggest that evaluation activities should become daily activities within libraries to review and improve services with the aim of meeting stated goals and objectives.
 The National Library of New Zealand recommends weeding monthly or quarterly, which could also be a useful time to undertake other evaluation processes (2012).

 Arizona State Library. (n.d.).
-Collection assessment and mapping.
-Retrieved from https://www.azlibrary.gov/libdev/continuing-education/cdt/collection-assessment-mapping
+Collection assessment and mapping. https://www.azlibrary.gov/libdev/continuing-education/cdt/collection-assessment-mapping

 National Library of New Zealand.
 (2012).
-Weeding your school library collection.
-Retrieved from https://natlib.govt.nz/schools/school-libraries/collections-and-resources/weeding-your-school-library-collection
+Weeding your school library collection. https://natlib.govt.nz/schools/school-libraries/collections-and-resources/weeding-your-school-library-collection